AgustinCB/study/os/ostep/chap28/solutions.md

 11. Now study the code for the ticket lock in ticket.s.
 Does it match the code in the chapter?

 Yes, it works as stated in the chapter.

+12. Now run the code, with the following flags: -a bx=1000,bx=1000 (this flag sets each thread to loop through the critical 1000 times).
+Watch what happens over time; do the threads spend much time spinning waiting for the lock?

+YES.
+With the default interruption, it does 99463 instructions.
+Then I decided to do an optimal interruption (i.e. the number of instructions in the program before the halt): 26002 instructions.
+That means that it spent approximately 75% of it's cpu time spinning.
+Terrible, terrible.

+13. How does the code behave as you add more threads?

+With five threads, the default interruption value yields 249148 instructions, while the optimal 65005, approximately the same ratio.
+I decided to make a little graph: